pywren/pywren/README.md

 http://pythonhosted.org/futures/

-NOTE: The interfaces are close but not identical, because DISTRIBUTED COMPUTATION IS HARD.
+NOTE: The interfaces are close but not identical, because **DISTRIBUTED COMPUTATION IS HARD**.
 The cloud is stormy!
-In particular, `submit` for python futures takes other crap.

-res = pywren.map(func, list)

 ### Limitations [known ahead of time]: